 This fund is available at a net ongoing fund charge of 0.69%, after a 0.29% discount available through the HL platform.
 The usual ongoing charge is 0.98%.
-This makes it one of the lowest cost funds available in the Asia Pacific ex Japan sector through HL.
 The fund discount is achieved through a loyalty bonus, which could be subject to tax if held outside of an ISA or SIPP.
 The HL platform fee of up to 0.45% per year also applies.

 |Annual percentage growth|

 |Jupiter Asian Income||1.58%||9.47%||-3.31%||20.24%||12.36%|

 Past performance is not a guide to the future.
 Source: *Lipper IM to 31/08/2022.